Getting tested for STI's is critical to stopping their spread, we make it easy at the Student Health Center.

 What can I do to protect myself from STIs?

-The surest way to protect yourself against STIs is to not have sex.
-If you do have sex, you and your partner should get tested before hand.
-Make sure that you and your partner use a condom -- every time you have oral, anal or vaginal sex from start to finish.
+If you do have sex, you and your partner should get tested beforehand.
+Make sure that you and your partner use an external condom -- every time you have oral, anal or vaginal sex from start to finish.
 It is also very important to know how to properly use a condom.
 Dental dams and internal condoms are also great ways to protect yourself from STIs.

 Visit the Centers for Disease Control and Prevention webpage for more info about STIs and staying healthy.